Performance Review Culture: How Employee Evaluations Shape Organizations, Distort Behavior, and Why Everyone Hates Them

 Performance reviews create incentives for political behavior that may conflict with organizational interests:

 Sandbagging goals: When performance is measured against goals set at the beginning of the review period, employees have an incentive to set conservative goals that they are confident of achieving rather than ambitious goals that carry risk.
 The employee who sets easy goals and achieves them may receive a higher rating than the employee who sets ambitious goals and nearly achieves them.
+This is a direct consequence of Goodhart's Law: when a measure becomes a target, it ceases to be a good measure.

 Visibility management: Employees who understand that reviews are subjective invest in managing their visibility to their manager rather than (or in addition to) doing their best work.
 Sending status updates, volunteering for visible projects, and building relationships with the manager may improve review ratings more than doing excellent but invisible work.
+This is the territory of vanity metrics--numbers that look good in a review without reflecting genuine contribution.

 Review season performance: Employees who understand recency bias may strategically time their highest-quality work and most visible contributions to coincide with the review period.